 - All-purpose flour – I didn’t try all-purpose gluten-free flour or other flour for this recipe.
 I don’t recommend substitution for healthier flour, like almond flour or coconut flour.
 This won’t work.

-- Corn flour – this is your binder since it’s an egg-free chocolate cake.
+- Corn starch – this is your binder since it’s an egg-free chocolate cake.
 Don’t replace this with a flax egg, or the cake won’t be as moist, and moisture is the signature of a German chocolate cake!